 A PhD from the School of Mechanical and Manufacturing Engineering recognises a successful research experience where the candidate has made a distinct contribution to knowledge in the field.

 About the PhD program

-The Doctor of Philosophy program involves 18 Units of Credit of coursework and research leading to the submission of an original thesis, which is examined by expert examiners outside the University.
+The Doctor of Philosophy program involves research training leading to the submission of an original thesis, which is examined by expert examiners outside the University.

-A PhD requires a minimum of three years full time (six academic semesters) or six years part time (twelve academic semesters) study.
-The maximum length of candidature is four years full time (eight academic semesters) or eight years part time (sixteen academic semesters).
-Local students may be either work inside or outside the university, however International students must be full time, internal.
+A PhD requires a minimum of three years full-time (six academic semesters) or six years part-time (twelve academic semesters) study.
+The maximum length of candidature is four years full-time (eight academic semesters) or eight years part-time (sixteen academic semesters).

-There are a number of courses, including Engineering Postgraduate Research (GSOE9400) which the candidate must satisfactorily complete in their first year.
-In addition, the School conducts an annual review of PhD students’ research progress which may include a seminar presentation.
-More frequent reviews may be conducted if required.
+Candidates must satisfactorily complete the course Engineering Postgraduate Research Essentials (GSOE9400) in their first year.
+Additionally, the School will conduct an annual review of PhD students’ research progress, which typically includes a seminar presentation.
+More frequent reviews may be conducted as required.

 Step by Step Process

 - Read the Minimum eligibility requirements for a Doctor of Philosophy (PhD)

 - Find a supervisor.
 Contact potential supervisor(s) and discuss a suitable project.
 You should provide the following when approaching a potential supervisor: